 In addition to Judge Anderson's ground of decision appellee advances a further argument in support of the judgment, namely, that the plaintiff retained sufficient control over the invention and the royalties to make it reasonable to treat him as owner of that income for tax purposes.
 Commissioner v.
 Sunnen, 333 U.S. 591 is relied upon.
 There a patent was licensed under a royalty contract with a corporation in which the taxpayer-inventor held 89% of the stock.
 An assignment of the royalty contract to the taxpayer's wife was held ineffective to shift the tax, since the taxpayer retained control over the royalty payments to his wife by virtue of his control of the corporation, which could cancel the contract at any time.
 The argument is that, although plaintiff himself owned only 1% of The Heim Company stock, his wife and daughter together owned 68% and it is reasonable to infer from depositions introduced by the Commissioner that they would follow the plaintiff's advice.
 Judge Anderson did not find it necessary to pass on this contention.
-But we are satisfied that the record would not support a finding that plaintiff controlled the corporation whose active heads were the son and son-inlaw.
+But we are satisfied that the record would not support a finding that plaintiff controlled the corporation whose active heads were the son and son-in-law.
 No inference can reasonably be drawn that the daughter would be likely to follow her father's advice rather than her husband's or brother's with respect to action by the corporation.

-that this was a gift of income-producing property and was effective to make the royalties taxable to her.
+&lt;sup>90 These decisions were distinguished by Judge Magruder in Commissioner v.
+Reece, 1 Cir., 233 F.2d 30.
+In that case, as in the case at bar, the taxpayer assigned his patent to a corporation in return for its promise to pay royalties, and later made a gift of the royalty contract to his wife.
+It was held that this was a gift of income-producing property and was effective to make the royalties taxable to her.
 See also Nelson v.
 Ferguson, 56 F.2d 121 (3rd Cir.), cert. denied, 286 U.S. 565; Commissioner v.
 Hopkinson, 126 F.2d 406 (2d Cir.); and 71 HARVARD LAW REVIEW 378.